otaviolsantana/solvate/README.md

 - Part 1: [Molecular Simulation Integration](https://doi.org/10.5281/zenodo.8110727)
 - Part 2: [Molecular Modeling of Microsolvation](https://doi.org/10.5281/zenodo.10073747)

+**INSTALLATION**

+The suite is distributed pre-compiled for Linux systems, being only necessary to download and configure it.
+To do this, follow the instructions available in the program [home page](https://otaviolsantana.github.io/solvate/installation.html).

 **CHANGELOG**

 * _Solvate Suite 2026.07_ (Coming soon...)